-A lovely, welcoming and homely end-terrace cottage located in the centre of Bala, within the Snowdonia National Park, tucked away from the main hustle and bustle off the high street but within a short stroll of all the amenities this delightful town has to offer.
+A lovely, welcoming and homely town house located in the centre of Bala, within the Snowdonia National Park, tucked away from the main hustle and bustle off the high street but within a short stroll of all the amenities this delightful town has to offer.

-The cottage is a great base and ideal for couples, friends and families wishing to spend time together and provides an ideal relaxing cottage for a short break or longer.
+The town house is a great base and ideal for couples, friends and families wishing to spend time together and provides an ideal relaxing town house for a short break or longer.

-The cottage is on two floors, the master bedroom is on the ground floor, together with a well-appointed bathroom and it also benefits from having a king-size bed and matching fitted bedroom furniture with ample storage and hanging space.
+The town house is on two floors, the master bedroom is on the ground floor, together with a well-appointed bathroom and it also benefits from having a king-size bed and matching fitted bedroom furniture with ample storage and hanging space.

 The conservatory, which leads off the master bedroom, is a great place to relax and hideaway and enjoy that early morning coffee.